steadybit/docs-public/install-and-configure/manage-experiment-templates/README.md

 ## Permissions and Scope
 Only admin users can manage experiment templates and thus create, import, edit, or delete experiment templates.
 All experiment templates are scoped tenant-wide and automatically shared with all teams and users.
-Users can even create an experiment from experiment templates where they are missing permissions for actions (e.g., the template contains a `Shutdown host` attack for which the team lacks permission).
+Users can even create experiments from experiment templates where they lack permissions for actions (e.g., the template contains a `Shutdown host` attack for which the team lacks permission).
 However, before being able to run the experiment, they need to remove the action.

 ## Create Templates